Daily Words of God: Knowing God | Excerpt 139

 February 12, 2021

-Looking again at the first passage, Satan responds again to Jehovah, saying: “Does Job fear God for nothing?”
-It starts to attack Jehovah’s assessment of Job, and this attack is colored by hostility.
+Looking again at the first passage, Satan responds again to Jehovah’s question, saying: “Does Job fear God for nothing?”
+Satan is opening an attack on Jehovah’s assessment of Job, and this attack is colored by hostility.
 “Have not You made an hedge about him, and about his house, and about all that he has on every side?”
-This is Satan’s recognition and assessment of Jehovah’s work on Job.
+This is Satan’s understanding and assessment of Jehovah’s work on Job.
 Satan assesses it like this, saying: “You have blessed the work of his hands, and his substance is increased in the land.
 But put forth Your hand now, and touch all that he has, and he will curse You to Your face.”
-Satan ever speaks ambiguously, but here it speaks with certainty.
-These words spoken with certainty are an attack, a blasphemy and a rivalry to Jehovah God, to God Himself.
-How do you feel when you hear it?
+Satan always speaks ambiguously, but here it speaks in certain terms.
+However, these words, though they are spoken in certain terms, are an attack, a blasphemy and an act of defiance to Jehovah God, to God Himself.
+How do you feel when you hear these words?
 Do you feel aversion?
-(Yes.)
-Are you able to see its intentions?
-First of all, it repudiates Jehovah’s assessment of Job—one that fears God and shuns evil.
-Then it repudiates everything Job says and does in fear of Jehovah.
-Is it accusatory?
+Are you able to see through to Satan’s intentions?
+First of all, Satan repudiates Jehovah’s assessment of Job—a man who fears God and shuns evil.
+Then Satan repudiates everything Job says and does, that is, it repudiates his fear of Jehovah.
+Is this not accusatory?
 Satan is accusing, repudiating and doubting all Jehovah does and says.
-It does not believe, saying “If You say things are like this, how come I have not seen it?
-You have given him so many blessings, how can he not fear You?”
+It does not believe, saying, “If You say things are like this, then how is it that I have not seen it?
+You have given him so many blessings, so how can he not fear You?”
 Is this not a repudiation of all that God does?
-Accusation, repudiation, blasphemy—are its words not aggressive?
-Are they a true expression of what Satan thinks in its heart?
-(Yes.)
+Accusation, repudiation, blasphemy—are Satan’s words not an assault?
+Are they not a true expression of what Satan thinks in its heart?
 These words are certainly not the same as the words we read just now: “From going to and fro in the earth, and from walking up and down in it.”
-They are completely different from those.
-Through these words, Satan completely lays bare the attitude toward God and the loathing of Job’s fear of God that it holds in its heart.
-When this happens, its maliciousness and evil nature are completely exposed.
+They are completely different.
+Through these words, Satan completely lays bare the contents of its heart—its attitude toward God and its loathing of Job’s fear of God.
+When this happens, its malice and evil nature are completely exposed.
 It loathes those who fear God, loathes those who shun evil, and even more so loathes Jehovah for bestowing blessings on man.
-It wants to use this opportunity to destroy Job whom God raised with His own hand, to ruin him, saying: “You say Job fears You and shuns evil.
-I see it otherwise.”
-It uses various ways to provoke and tempt Jehovah, and uses various ways so that Jehovah God hands Job over to Satan to be wantonly manipulated, harmed and handled.
-It wants to take advantage of this opportunity to exterminate this man who is righteous and perfect in God’s eyes.
-Is its having this kind of heart a momentary impulse?
+It wants to use this opportunity to destroy Job, whom God raised with His own hand, to ruin him, saying: “You say Job fears You and shuns evil.
+I see it differently.”
+It uses various ways to provoke and tempt Jehovah, and uses various ploys so that Jehovah God hands Job over to Satan to be wantonly manipulated, harmed and mishandled.
+It wants to take advantage of this opportunity to destroy this man who is righteous and perfect in God’s eyes.
+Is it just a momentary impulse that causes Satan to have this kind of heart?
 No, it is not.
 It has been long in the making.
-God works, God cares for a person, looks upon a person, and Satan dogs His every step.
-Whoever God favors, Satan also watches, trailing along behind.
-If God wants this person, Satan would do everything in its power to obstruct God, using various evil ways to tempt, harass and wreck the work God does in order to achieve its hidden objective.
-What is its objective?
-It does not want God to have anyone; it wants all those that God wants, to possess them, control them, to take charge of them so they worship it, so they commit evil acts alongside it.
+God does His work, God cares for a person, looks upon this person, and all the while Satan dogs His every step.
+Whomever God favors, Satan also watches, trailing along behind.
+If God wants this person, Satan would do everything in its power to obstruct God, using various evil ploys to tempt, disrupt and wreck the work God does, all in order to achieve its hidden objective.
+What is this objective?
+It does not want God to gain anyone; all those that God wants it wants for itself, it wants to occupy them, control them, to take charge of them so they worship it, so they join it in committing evil acts.
 Is this not Satan’s sinister motive?
-Normally, you often say that Satan is so evil, so bad, but have you seen it?
-You can only see how bad man is and has not seen in reality how bad Satan actually is.
-But have you seen it in this issue concerning Job?
+You often say that Satan is so evil, so bad, but have you seen it?
+You can only see how bad man is.
+You have not seen in reality how bad Satan actually is.
+But have you seen Satan’s evil in this issue concerning Job?
 (Yes.)
-This issue has made Satan’s hideous countenance and its essence very clear.
-Satan is at war with God, trailing along behind Him.
-Its objective is to demolish all the work God wants to do, to possess and control those whom God wants, to completely extinguish those whom God wants.
-If they are not extinguished, then they come to Satan’s possession to be used by it—this is its objective.
+This issue has made Satan’s hideous countenance and essence very clear.
+In warring with God, and trailing along behind Him, Satan’s objective is to demolish all the work God wants to do, to occupy and control those whom God wants to gain, to completely extinguish those whom God wants to gain.
+If they are not extinguished, then they come to Satan’s possession, to be used by it—this is its objective.
 And what does God do?
 God says only a simple sentence in this passage; there is no record of anything more that God does, but we see there are many more records of what Satan does and says.
-In the passage of scripture below, Jehovah asked Satan, “From where come you?”
+In the following passage of scripture, Jehovah asks Satan, “From where come you?”
 What is Satan’s answer?
 (It is still “From going to and fro in the earth, and from walking up and down in it.”)
-It is still that sentence.
-Tell Me, how has it become Satan’s motto, Satan’s masterpiece?
+It is still that same sentence.
+This has become Satan’s motto, Satan’s calling card.
+How is this so?
 Is Satan not hateful?
-Saying this disgusting sentence once is enough.
-Why does Satan always come back to this sentence?
+Surely it is enough to utter this disgusting sentence just once.
+Why does Satan keep repeating it?
 This proves one thing: Satan’s nature is unchanging.
-Its hideous face is not something it can keep hidden for long.
-God asks it a question and it responds in such a way, never mind how it treats people!
-It is not afraid of God, it does not fear God, and it does not obey God.
-So it dares to be unscrupulously presumptuous before God, to use these same words to whitewash over God’s question, to use this same answer to reply to God’s question, to attempt to use this answer to confound God—this is the ugly face of Satan.
-It does not believe in the almightiness of God, does not believe in the authority of God, and is certainly not willing to obey under the dominion of God.
-It is constantly in opposition to God, constantly attacking all God does, attempting to wreck all God does—this is its evil objective.
+Satan cannot use pretense to conceal its ugly face.
+God asks it a question and this is how it responds.
+Since this is so, imagine then how it must treat humans!
+Satan is not afraid of God, does not fear God, and does not obey God.
+So it dares to be wantonly presumptuous before God, to use these same words to brush off God’s question, to repeatedly use this same answer to God’s question, to attempt to use this answer to confound God—this is the ugly face of Satan.
+It does not believe in the almightiness of God, does not believe in the authority of God, and is certainly not willing to submit to the dominion of God.
+It is constantly in opposition to God, constantly attacking all that God does, attempting to wreck all that God does—this is its evil objective.

 Other Types of Videos